Towards Understanding Steering Strength: Additional Real-Scale Experiments and Setting

 For $P$, we use the target concept in the following template.
 For $N$, in the contrastive setting, we reuse the same template but replace the concept with its negation (the negated concept is itself generated by the LLM).
 Otherwise, in the unrelated setting, $N$ consists of sampled generations from the \textbf{LLM to steer} starting from an empty prompt.
 Here is the exact template used in our experiments:

-We steer $8$ concepts: apathetic, depression, evil, humorous, impolite, joy, lying, and optimistic. \textbf{Setting to compute the concept probability in practice.} As described in Section~\ref{sec:exp}, we use a judge LLM (Gemma $3$~$12$B) to decide whether a target concept is present in a steered LLM generation.
+We steer $12$ concepts: apathetic, depression, evil, humorous, impolite, joy, lying, optimistic, math, coding, medical, and sycophancy (see Table~\ref{tab:steered-tokens} for examples of high-probability next-tokens).
+As said previously, these concepts are inspired by the \emph{personas} introduced in~\citet{chen_et_al_2025a} and are selected to encourage the LLM to exhibit the corresponding character trait (\emph{e.g.,} joy) or topic (\emph{e.g.,} math). \paragraph{Setting to compute the concept probability in practice.} As described in Section~\ref{sec:exp}, we use a judge LLM (Gemma $3$~$12$B) to decide whether a target concept is present in a steered LLM generation.
 The following prompt is used to obtain a binary label:

 As this prompt makes clear, we do not attempt to assess output quality here; we only measure concept presence, using a permissive criterion (any concept-related word suffices).